Skip to content

 Get more fresh air

 Spending time outdoors – especially in green spaces – has also been associated with a lower risk of developing psychiatric disorders.
-A 2019 meta-analysis of studies comparing indoor and outdoor exercise found that just a few minutes of exercising outdoors in a green space resulted in improved mood and better self-esteem.
+A 2024 systematic review and meta-analysis of studies comparing physical activity in natural vs urban environments found that just a few minutes of exercising outdoors in a green space resulted in improved mood and better self-esteem.

 Take care of your teeth